matrix-tool/defect/README.md

 - `U` has constant (and real) diagonal
 - `U` has constant off-diagonal moduli

 Defect can be calculated in many ways.
-Let `R` be a matrix of a special system of linear equations associated with matrix `U` - see [1].
+Let `R` be a matrix of a special system of linear equations associated with matrix `U` [1].
 Here we present three possible implementations, appropriately named:
 - 'R' - defect of `U` as the rank of `R`
 - 'S' - defect of `U` as a function of non-zero singular values of `R`
-- 'T' - defect of `U` as the dimension of the image of a tangent space to the manifold of unitaries under a certain tangent map... - see [2] for details
+- 'T' - defect of `U` as the dimension of the image of a tangent space to the manifold of unitaries under a certain tangent map...
+[2]

 Methods 'R' and 'T' work for matrices given with the highest possible numerical precision.
 If matrix `U` is provided only in approximate form one can try to use the 'S' method.
 However, a special attention is needed when setting `SV_TOLERANCE` - a kind of threshold to distinguish between "zero" and "non-zero" singular values of the matrix `R`!